-This spreadsheet is intended for water use efficiency BMP planning purposes only.

-The spreadsheet assists in colculating estimated water savings rates and costs for a specified set of BMPs.
+Purpose: This spreadsheet is intended for water use efficiency BMP planning purposes only.
+The spreadsheet assists in calculating estimated water savings rates and costs for a specified set of BMPs.
 The spreadsheet includes the MDWASD Retail area as well as the 15 wholesale water customers of MDWASD.
-Allocation of BMPs among MDWASD Retail area and 15 wholesalers is calculated in a separate spreadsheet.
+Allocation of BMPs among MDWASD Retail Area and 15 wholesalers is calculated in a separate spreadsheet.

-- Spreadsheet Notes:
+Spreadsheet Notes:

-Throughout Plan, costs do not include County staff labor unless otherwise noted. - Cost includes labor to perform evaluation, install a moisture sensor, and provide a report.
+- \ Throughout Plan, costs do not include County staff labor unless otherwise noted. - \ Cost includes labor to perform evaluation, install a moisture sensor, and provide a report.
 Assumes 1,400 god/acre & 1/6 acre per SF home.
-Cost and savings for NR Park facilities assumes an average of 25 irrigated acres per facility (using potable water). - Savings rate for common area washer is in gallons per day per washer.

-Cost and savings include 1 toilet, 1 showerhead, and 2 aerators (1 for the bathroom; one for the kitchen), and installation costs. - Cost includes a \$100 rebate to the customer. - 5 Cost is only for intradepartment assistance from WASD to other County departments for retrofit.
-Assistance may be in the form or a rebate or a credit on water bill. - Savings shown are for a hotel with 50 to 100 rooms (SWFWMD Water CHAMP) - Costs include equipment and outsourcing, unless otherwise noted costs do not include County staff time.
+Cost and savings for NR Park facilities assumes an average of 25 imgated acres per facility (using potable water). - Savings rate for common area washer is in gallons per day per washer. - Cost and savings include 1 toilet, 1 showerhead, and 2 aerators (1 for the bathroom; one for the kitchen), and installation costs. - Cost includes a \$100 rebate to the customer. - 5 Cost is only for intradepartment assistance from WASD to other County departments for retrofit.
+Assistance may be in the form or a rebate or a credit on water bill. - Savings shown are for a hotel with 50 to 100 rooms (SWFWMD Water CHAMP) - South and a rect will a find with 50 to the rectangle of the rectangle